Wednesday (Stride for Life) Walks 2018

 The programme of events is open to all.
 Meet at Blairgowrie Town Hall 9.15am, walks commence approx 9.30am (leaders please try to be there for 09:00).

-A downloadable schedule of the Wednesday Walks (pdf) is available by clicking this link.
+A downloadable schedule of the Autumn programme of Walks (pdf) is available by clicking this link.